Economy of Indonesia: Public expenditure

 In 2015, total public spending was Rp 1,806 trillion (US$130.88 billion, 15.7% of GDP).
-Government revenues, including those from state-owned enterprises (BUMN), totaled Rp 1,508 trillion (US$109.28 billion, 13.1% of GDP) resulting in a deficit of 2.6%.
+Government revenues, including those from state-owned enterprises (BUMN), totalled Rp 1,508 trillion (US$109.28 billion, 13.1% of GDP) resulting in a deficit of 2.6%.
 Since the 1997 crisis that caused an increase in debt and public subsidies and a decrease in development spending, Indonesia's public finances have undergone a major transformation.
 As a result of a series macroeconomic policies, including a low budget deficit, Indonesia is considered to have moved into a situation of financial resources sufficiency to address development needs.
-Decentralization, enacted during the Habibie administration, has changed the manner of government spending, which has resulted in around 40% of public funds being transferred to regional governments by 2006.
+Decentralisation, enacted during the Habibie administration, has changed the manner of government spending, which has resulted in around 40% of public funds being transferred to regional governments by 2006.

 In 2005, rising international oil prices led to the government's decision of slashing fuel subsidies.
 It led to an extra US$10 billion for government spending on development, and by 2006, there were an additional 5 billion due to steady growth, and declining debt service payments.
 It was the country's first "fiscal space" since the revenue windfall during the 1970s oil boom.
-Due to decentralization and fiscal space, Indonesia has the potential to improve the quality of its public services.
+Due to decentralisation and fiscal space, Indonesia has the potential to improve the quality of its public services.
 Such potential also enables the country to focus on further reforms, such as the provision of targeted infrastructure.
 Careful management of allocated funds has been described as Indonesia's main issue in public expenditure.

 In 2018, President Joko Widodo substantially increased the amount of debt by taking foreign loans.
 Indonesia has increased the debt by Rp 1,815 trillion compared to his predecessor, SBY.
 He has insisted that the loan is used for productive long-term projects such as building roads, bridges, and airports.
 Finance Minister Sri Mulyani also stated that despite an increase of foreign loans and debt, the government has also increased the budget for infrastructure development, healthcare, education, and budget given to regencies and villages.
 The government is insisting that foreign debt is still under control, and complying with relevant laws that limit debt to be under 60% of GDP.